Multimodality in VR: A survey: Multimodality in users' performance

 Understanding how users perform different tasks in VR is key for developing better interfaces and experiences.
 Although in many cases task performance highly depends on the users' skills and experience, there are many scenarios where multimodality can play an important role in this aspect: By integrating multiple sensory information we can mimic better the real world, and this can \new{lead to higher performance in different scenarios, comparable to real life.} Additionally, \new{multimodal} VR technologies are becoming a very powerful tool for training \new{and education}, specially in scenarios that can be expensive, or \new{even} dangerous, in the real life.
 In those cases, multimodality can help completing some tasks in a shorter period, or with a higher accuracy~\cite{hecht2006multimodal}.

 The effects of multimodality in task performance have been largely studied in traditional media.
 Lovelace et al.~\cite{lovelace2003irrelevant} demonstrated how the presence of a task-irrelevant light enhances the detectability of a brief, low-intensity sound.
 This behavior also holds in the inverse direction: Concurrent auditory stimuli could enhance the ability to detect brief visual events~\cite{noesselt2008sound}.
 Therefore, integrating audiovisual cues may diminish the risk of users losing some relevant information.
 In a similar line, Van der Burg et al.~\cite{van2008pip} reported that a simple auditory \emph{pip} drastically decreased detection time for a synchronized visual stimuli.
-These effects are not only present in audiovisual stimuli: Tactile-visual interactions also affect search times for visual stimuli~\cite{van2009poke}.
-Furthermore, Maggioni et al.~\cite{maggioni2018smell} studied the potential of smell for conveying and recalling information.
+These effects are not only present in audiovisual stimuli: Tactile-visual interactions also affect search times for visual stimuli~\cite{van2009poke}. \csur{In most of these work, the experiments were carried out in laboratory conditions with simple stimuli, and therefore studying their applicability and limitations in more complex scenarios remains an interesting avenue.} Furthermore, Maggioni et al.~\cite{maggioni2018smell} studied the potential of smell for conveying and recalling information.
 They compared the effectiveness of visual and olfactory cues, and their combination in this task, and demonstrated that olfactory cues indeed improved users' confidence and performance.
 Therefore, the integration of multiple cues has been widely proved to be effective in terms of detectability and efficiency.
 As Hecht et al.~\cite{hecht2006multimodal} studied, \new{this improvement in terms of performance also holds for multimodal VR:} When there are multiple senses involved, users start their cognitive process faster, thus they can pay attention to more cues and details, resulting in a richer, more complete and coherent experience.